datacarpentry/stata-economics/_episodes/03-transform-data.md

 ```
 {: .output}

 Create a new string variable `variable_name`.
 Fill it with more legible variable names based on the WDI `indicatorcode`.
-It should take the values "merchandise_trade", "life_expectancy", "gdp_per_capita", "population", "population_density".
+It should take the values "merchandise_trade", "gdp_per_capita", "population".
 ```
 generate str variable_name = ""
 replace variable_name = "merchandise_trade" if indicatorcode == "TG.VAL.TOTL.GD.ZS"